-A swarm of drones patrols the battlespace, guided by sensors originally developed for smart factories.
-An artificial intelligence algorithm developed for online gaming steers military commanders toward smarter, faster decision-making.
+A swarm of drones patrols the battlespace, guided by sensors originally developed for clever factories.
+An artificial intelligence algorithm developed for online gaming steers military commanders towards smarter, faster decision-making.
 Ubiquitous cameras and ample cloud storage bring facial recognition to every street corner, but they can be used for both assessing threats in airports as well as to identify intelligence operatives.

-While these scenarios may sound like a trailer for this summer’s futuristic blockbuster movie, emerging dual-use technologies are making such seemingly fantastical plots the reality of our world.
+While these scenarios may sound like a trailer for this summer’s futuristic blockbuster film, emerging dual-use technologies are making such seemingly fantastical plots the reality of our world.
 The foundations for these technologies were developed for commercial uses and are readily available for consumers on the open market.
-However, the acceleration in innovation and technology, particularly in the commercial sector, creates challenges for those who need to regulate them.1
+However, the acceleration in innovation and technology, particularly in the commercial sector, creates challenges for those who need to regulate them.
+1

-The current, well-established frameworks that control the flow of dual-use technologies coming out of government or aerospace and defense industry may be less effective at controlling technologies that emerge from areas less traditionally associated with national security.
-The United States, for example, has a robust, though bifurcated, regime for preventing the diffusion of traditional defense or dual-use technologies deemed critical to national security.
+The current, well-established frameworks that control the flow of dual-use technologies coming out of government or aerospace and defence industry may be less effective at controlling technologies that emerge from areas less traditionally associated with national security.
+The United Kingdom, for example, has a robust, though bifurcated, regime for preventing the diffusion of traditional defence or dual-use technologies deemed critical to national security.

 Exports of certain technologies are limited under the International Traffic in Arms Regulations (ITAR) or Export Administration Regulations (EAR).
-Under ITAR, the Department of State manages the export of dedicated military technologies with the United States Munitions List (USML), while additional regimes and international law frameworks support nonproliferation of nuclear, chemical, biological, and missile technologies.4 Similarly, the EAR regulates across the spectrum of dual-use technologies.5 This complex regulatory regime also includes the review of foreign investment within the United States by the Committee on Foreign Investment in the United States (CFIUS),6 the regulation of the federal supply chain,7 and, if necessary, the authority to impose economic sanctions on foreign countries by the Department of the Treasury’s Office of Foreign Assets Control.8
+Under ITAR, the Department of State manages the export of dedicated military technologies with the United States Munitions List (USML), while additional regimes and international law frameworks support non-proliferation of nuclear, chemical, biological and missile technologies.
+4 Similarly, the EAR regulates across the spectrum of dual-use technologies.
+5 This complex regulatory regime also includes the review of foreign investment within the United Kingdom by the Committee on Foreign Investment in the United Kingdom (CFIUS), 6 the regulation of the federal supply chain, 7 and, if necessary, the authority to impose economic sanctions on foreign countries by the Department of the Treasury’s Office of Foreign Assets Control.
+8

 Together, these controls have effectively controlled the proliferation of nuclear, chemical, and other sensitive technologies around the globe.
-But with so many companies, government agencies, and nongovernmental organizations involved in the development, use, and control of new technologies, it can be difficult to navigate the differing postures on how regulation should be conducted and what a national security technology even is—let alone figure out who is relevant to what discussions on the regulation of said technology.
+But with so many companies, government agencies and nongovernmental organisations involved in the development, use and control of new technologies, it can be difficult to navigate the differing postures on how regulation should be conducted and what a national security technology even is—let alone figure out who is relevant to what discussions on the regulation of said technology.

-For example, the Department of Defense’s (DOD’s) focus is national security and protecting the war fighter.
-When translating this mission to national security technologies, the DOD will, naturally tend to lean toward greater controls over technology, which may harm national security.
-In contrast, part of the Department of the Treasury’s mission is to promote the conditions that enable economic growth and stability, which may often correspond to a freer, less controlled flow of technology.
-While these objectives don’t necessarily conflict, taken together, they make for a complex dynamic.
-Additionally, an agency’s focus can also evolve: the US Trade Representative, traditionally a free market–focused entity, now cites national security concerns to support tariffs on steel and aluminum.9
+For example, the Department of Defence's (DOD's) focus is national security and protecting the war fighter.
+When translating this mission to national security technologies, the DOD will, naturally tend to lean towards greater controls over technology, which may harm national security.
+In contrast, part of the Department of the Treasury's mission is to promote the conditions that enable economic growth and stability, which may often correspond to a freer, less controlled flow of technology.
+While these objectives don't necessarily conflict, taken together, they make for a complex dynamic.
+Additionally, an agency's focus can also evolve: the US Trade Representative, traditionally a free market–focussed entity, now cites national security concerns to support tariffs on steel and aluminium.
+9

 The current processes do not generally afford the flexibilities to optimally deal with these new technologies.
 That mismatch can create five challenges:

-The Defense Industrial Base has long encompassed both military and commercial technologies.
+The Defence Industrial Base has long encompassed both military and commercial technologies.
 For example, the same companies that produce fighter jets also make commercial airliners.
-What is different today is that now purely commercial companies with no interest in defense are finding themselves subject to national security regulations simply due to the unforeseen applications of their products.
+What is different today is that now purely commercial companies with no interest in defence are finding themselves subject to national security regulations simply due to the unforeseen applications of their products.
 This can pose a challenge to regulators who both need to identify those technologies and work with companies that may have less vested interest in complying with national security regulations.
 Take graphene, the single-atom-thick layer of carbon, as one example.
-When it was discovered at the University of Manchester in 2004, graphene was nothing more than just a smudge on a piece of tape, certainly nothing to arouse the interest of national security regulators.14 However, 15 years later, graphene is poised to revolutionize everything from aircraft wings to electronics, drug delivery to motor oil.
-Today, the potential of graphene to create 45 percent more efficient Li-ion batteries that charge in 12 minutes alone would be enough to warrant the attention of regulators.15
+When it was discovered at the University of Manchester in 2004, graphene was nothing more than just a smudge on a piece of tape, certainly nothing to arouse the interest of national security regulators.14 However, 15 years later, graphene is poised to revolutionise everything from aircraft wings to electronics, drug delivery to engine oil.
+Today, the potential of graphene to create 45 per cent more efficient Li-ion batteries that charge in 12 minutes alone would be enough to warrant the attention of regulators.15

 Perhaps the single greatest challenge to regulating commercial-origin technologies is simply the pace of technological advancement.
 Today, new technologies are emerging almost daily.
 The average life span of software is four to six years, with smaller apps lasting less than half of that.23